 Where to Stay in Lisbon

-In 2018 I stayed at a hostel that I booked through Hostel World that has since closed (Travellers Hostel) and in 2023 I stayed at the Lisboa Central Hostel.
+In 2018 I stayed at a hostel that I booked through Hostel World that has since closed (Travellers Hostel) and in 2023 I stayed at the San Jordi Hostel.
 Both were great, I would suggest staying in the central area so you can quickly walk to the metro stations and tour meet-ups.

 The restaurants can be pricey in that area, but you can’t beat the location.
 You will only be steps away from the Alfama, Bairro Alto, Chiado, and Rossio neighborhoods.